Alternative (Installment) Payment Plan for Property Taxes

 Taxpayers may choose to pay their property taxes quarterly by participating in an installment payment plan.
 To be eligible for the program, a taxpayer’s estimated tax bill must be in excess of $100.00.
 Those who qualify must fill out and return an Installment Plan application form to the Tax Collectors’ Office prior to May 1st.
 Installment Application forms are available at all county tax offices or you can download one here and mail or bring it into our office prior to the May 1st deadline.

 The plan requires that the first installment must be made no later than June 30th to receive a discount.
-Payments accepted after June 30th, but before July 30th, are not discounted, and will include a 5% penalty.
+Payments accepted after June 30th through July 31st are accepted without a discount.
 Failure to make the first payment will result in automatic removal of the parcel from the plan, and the taxpayer will be required to pay the taxes due, in full, by March 31st.

 Upon meeting the first installment deadline, the taxpayer is then obligated to participate in the program for the entire year.
 Discounts do not apply to delinquent payments.
 Any amount remaining unpaid on April 1st is treated as a delinquent tax bill.